The ABO blood group assorts independently of the rhesus (Rh) bloo... | Channels for Pearson+

 The ABO blood group assorts independently of the rhesus (Rh) blood group and both assort independently of the MN blood group.
 Three alleles, I^A, I^B and i, occur at the ABO locus.
 Two alleles, R, a dominant allele producing Rh+, and r, a recessive allele for Rh-, are found at the Rh locus, and codominant alleles M and N occur at the MN locus.
 Each gene is autosomal.

-A child with blood types A, Rh−, and M is born to a woman who has blood types O, Rh−, and MN and a man who has blood types A, Rh+, and M. Determine the genotypes of each parent.
+A man with blood types B, Rh+, and N says he could not be the father of a child with blood types O, Rh−, and MN.
+The mother of the child has blood types A, Rh+, and MN.
+Is the man correct?
+Explain.

 Master Gamete Genetics and Independent Assortment with a bite sized video explanation from Kylia GoodnerStart learning